gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 {{sctp-Crypto-chunk-newchunk-crypt-struct}}).

-Details of the use of Flags, if different from what described in the current document, MUST be specified in the Cipher Specification document for that specific protection engine.
+Details of the use of Flags, if different from what described in the current document, MUST be specified in the Protection Engine Specification document for that specific protection engine.

 The SCTP common header is assumed to be implicitly protected by the